roblunx/vscode-c6510-asm/README.md

 ## Known Issues

-There is a known limitation for embedded scripts that require the ending curly bracket to be alone on an empty line.
+There is a known limitation for embedded Lua scripts that require the ending curly bracket to be alone on an empty line.

+The embedded language Squirrel's specification treat `#` as the start of a line comment which conflicts with c6510 variables used in the scripts since they are prefixed with `##`.

 ## Release Notes